 “No,” she said flatly.
 “I’m sorry.”
 And she truly looked it.
 Her preoccupied expression had changed into a strained grimace, as if she was suffering from a bad case of indigestion.

-Then she left and he stood in the hallway alone, listening to the sound of water running through the ancient pipes of the complex.
+She turned and left, and he stood in the hallway alone, listening to the sound of water running through the aging pipes of the complex.
 His irrational fear and anxiety had ravaged him, leaving him feeling deflated, hollow and even emptier than before.
 He walked over to the exit door that Sarah had disappeared through.
 Next to the wooden door there was a large, narrow window, which looked out at the parking lot, and which had become partially coated with a thin layer of ice.
 The lighting in the entryway was too poor to illuminate him properly, and his reflection stared back at him black and inscrutable.
 The image was even further distorted by the film of ice, which splintered his form into something amorphous and inhuman.